 While the names of Martin Luther King, Jr., Rosa Parks, and other civil rights activists may be familiar to many Americans, there are likely others who are lesser known.
-Bayard Rustin was a key organizer of the 1963 March on Washington where Martin Luther King, Jr. gave is famous “I Have a Dream” speech.
+Bayard Rustin was a key organizer of the 1963 March on Washington where Martin Luther King, Jr. gave his famous “I Have a Dream” speech.
 Rustin explained in interviews how his sense of identity was connected to his fight for social justice.
-Listen to this story to learn about how Rustin’s identity as a gay man and his identity as a black civil rights activist intersected in ways that had significant impact on his life and his notoriety.
+Listen to this story to learn about how Rustin’s identity as a gay man and his identity as a Black civil rights activist intersected in ways that had significant impact on his life and his notoriety.

 Story Length: 9:00

 Socrative users can import these questions using the following code: SOC-1234

 People of all races from all over the country participated in desegregation demonstrations in the South in the 1960s.
 Dr. Martin Luther King, Jr. called on clergy—religious leaders—from around the nation to participate in nonviolent protest demonstrations.
 These clergy joined a growing movement that would sweep the nation, demanding equal rights for people of color and creating a legacy of social change.
 Listen to hear the story of a Rabbi who participated in these marches and was arrested and threatened with violence.

 Martin Luther King, Jr.'s famous "I Have a Dream" speech was delivered at the March on Washington on August 28, 1963.
 In this public radio story you will hear from activists who were present that day and heard the speech.
 They remember that its power came not only from the words MLK spoke, but the way he spoke them, in rolling cadences that “raised his audience.”